SAA-SDT/EAD2002toEAD3/README.md

   * default: machine
 * **agent**: supplies value for /ead/control/maintenancehistory/maintenanceevent/agent
   * value: Default Value or Value Supplied by User
-  * default: 'EAD 2002 to EAD3 Migration Style Sheet(EAD2002ToEAD3.xsl'
+  * default: 'EAD 2002 to EAD3 Migration Style Sheet(EAD2002ToEAD3.xsl)'

 ## Known Issues

+Given an EAD2002-valid source. in most cases ead2002toEAD3.xsl should produce valid EAD3 instances with little or no data loss, especially for source files valid agains the EAD2002 W3C XML Schema a RelaxNG schemas.
+However, instances valid against the EAD 2002 DTD which make use of external entity references may fail.

+Please report any bugs or other issues at the issue tracker for this project: